chrisgrieser/shimmering-obsidian/README.md

 ```

 > [!WARNING]
 > Please be aware that this is a simplistic backup solution.
-While I did not
+While I do not
 > have any problems with it, this workflow comes without any warranties, as
 > stated in the
 > [license](https://github.com/chrisgrieser/shimmering-obsidian/blob/main/LICENSE).